 The Fed has used a variety of tools to meet these objectives.
 Their favorite tool is setting interest rates.
 The interest rate the Fed charges other banks to borrow money.

-Banks don’t have the money to lend you for your home or car.
+Banks don’t have the money to lend to you to buy your home or car.
 At least not most of it.
 The Fed lends banks the money to lend to you.
 The Fed may charge the bank 3% interest for example.
 Then the bank charges you 6% interest.
-That’s how banks make money.
+That’s how banks make money on loans.

 The Federal Reserve bank lowers interest rates when they want to stimulate the economy.
 This causes more people to want to borrow from banks at now lower interest rates.
 More borrowing and spending stimulates the economy and employment.